The Modern Data Warehouse

 The cloud requires to reconsider some of the choices made for on-premisses data handling.
 This module

 traditional on-premisses data stack.
-It also provides a brief intro in Azure and the use of the Azure portal.
+Finally, it provides a brief intro in Azure and the use of the Azure

 - From traditional to modern data warehouse

 - Lambda architecture

 - Overview of Big Data related Azure services

 - LAB: Navigating the Azure Portal

 This module discusses the different types of storage available in Azure Storage as well as data